grzegorzmazur/yacas/new_docs/book_of_algorithms/basic.rst

 However, this approach is not optimal.
 Sometimes a function changes rapidly near one point but slowly everywhere else.
-For example,
+For example, :math:`f(x)=\frac{1}{x}` changes very quickly at small :math:`x`.
-$f(x)=1/x$ changes very quickly at small $x$.
-Suppose we need to plot this function between $0$ and $100$.
-It would be wasteful to use the same subdivision interval everywhere: a finer grid is only required over a small portion of the plotting range near $x=0$.
+Suppose we need to plot this function between :math:`0` and :math:`100`.
+It would be wasteful to use the same subdivision interval everywhere: a finer grid is only required over a small portion of the plotting range near :math:`x=0`.

-The adaptive plotting routine {Plot2D'adaptive} uses a simple algorithm to select the optimal grid to approximate a function of one argument $f(x)$.
+The adaptive plotting routine :func:`Plot2D'adaptive` uses a simple algorithm to select the optimal grid to approximate a function of one argument :math:`f(x)`.
 The algorithm repeatedly subdivides the grid intervals near points where the existing grid does not represent the function well enough.
 A similar algorithm for adaptive grid refinement could be used for numerical integration.
 The idea is that